petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints.md

 - Populate [collections](../../../site-building/displaying-content/collections-and-collection-pages/collection-providers.md) with the results of custom search query
 - Shrink the [search response size](./search-blueprints/optimizing-search-response-size.md) by filtering out stored fields
 - [Collapse results](./search-blueprints/collapsing-search-results.md) with identical field values

+Search Blueprints does not work seamlessly with all existing search functionality.
+For example, you must not activate [Result Rankings](../../search-administration-and-tuning/result-rankings.md) if a blueprint is applied to the search page.
+You can end up pinning results on the search page that are not returned at all in the blueprint's search results, resulting in a confusing search experience.